Interfacing picosecond and nanosecond quantum light pulses

 M.K. conceived and supervised the project.
-F.S. designed and performed the experiment with an input from M.M., who build a photon-pair source and tunable spectral filter.
+F.S. designed and performed the experiment with an contribution from M.M., who built the photon-pair source and the tunable spectral filter.
 A. G. contributed to the early stages of the experiment.
-F.S and M.K. wrote the manuscript.
+F.S and M.K. wrote the manuscript with input from all the authors.
 F.S. prepared the figures.

 \textbf{Acknowledgements}\\